Batu Caves Temple – Malaysia Most Sacred Hindu Temple

 The limestone caves at Batu Caves are as old as 400 million years.

-The Cave became famous as a go-to spot for British couples to have picnics after William Hornaday, an American biologist, documented it around 1878.
+The Cave became famous as a picnic spot for British couples after an American biologist, William Hornaday, documented it around 1878.

 In 1890, K. Thamboosamy Pillai, an Indian trader, discerned that the main Cave looked like a ‘Vēl,’ a divine spear (scepter) associated with Murugan, a Hindu War God.